What to expect

 - Approximately 30 applicants will be invited to each.

-- You will be observed on the day by a range of NTU employees who will be scoring you according to the person specification for your chosen job role.
+- You'll be observed on the day by a range of NTU employees who will be scoring you according to the person specification for your chosen job role.

-- Each assessment centre will be held in the Chaucer building on City Campus.
+- Each assessment centre will be held in the Newton building on City Campus.
 More precise directions will be attached to your invitation.

 More information will be provided to successful applicants before the day.